 The Sleep Medicine Fellowship at LSU Health Shreveport is a one-year ACGME accredited fellowship program with two total positions.
 Fellows have had a 100% board pass rate for the past five years.
 It was the first Sleep Medicine Fellowship in the State of Louisiana, established in 1983.
-The LSU Health Shreveport Sleep Disorders Center in Shreveport has been continually accredited by the American Academy of Sleep Medicine since 1985, and is the sponsoring institution for the fellowship program.
+The LSU Health Shreveport Sleep Clinic in Shreveport has been continually accredited by the American Academy of Sleep Medicine since 1985, and is the sponsoring institution for the fellowship program.

 Sleep Medicine Fellows work closely with our attending physicians in a collegial and tutorial academic environment.
 The didactic schedule we have developed helps our fellows to improve their knowledge base and also helps to improve their clinical decision-making abilities to function as competent, independent Sleep Medicine providers.
 Our fellows well-being are a primary focus of our program.

-Fellowship experience touches many aspects of polysomnography and studies to assess daytime sleepiness, including scoring raw data, interpretation, and report writing.
+FELLOWSHIP EXPERIENCE touches many aspects of polysomnography and studies to assess daytime sleepiness, including scoring raw data, interpretation, and report writing.
 Sleep fellows participate in a full range of diagnostic and therapeutic activities, including In-hospital Portable Out-of-Center Sleep Testing (OCST), Home Sleep testing, Actigraphy.
 Fellows participate in weekly CPAP-Follow-Up Clinic to assure continuity of care for patients with Sleep-disordered breathing.

-Clinical experience includes pediatric, adult and geriatric Sleep Medicine; sleep studies interpretation and Sleep Medicine methodology application / utilization; outpatient Sleep Medicine; acute inpatient Sleep Medicine; Sleep Medicine of military veterans; and dental / OMFS Sleep Medicine.
+CLINICAL EXPERIENCE includes pediatric, adult and geriatric Sleep Medicine; sleep studies interpretation and Sleep Medicine methodology application / utilization; outpatient Sleep Medicine; acute inpatient Sleep Medicine; Sleep Medicine of military veterans; and dental / OMFS Sleep Medicine.

 Interested candidates must show completion of an ACGME accredited residency program in one of the following: internal medicine, neurology, pediatrics, family medicine, otolaryngology, psychiatry, or anesthesiology.
 We are sorry, but we are unable to accommodate H1b visa status applicants at this time.